all the people

 In Loving Memory

-Helen Torran, Board Secretary and faithful sustainer passed away on February 22, 2022
+Helen Torran, Board Secretary, faithful sustainer passed away Feb.
+2022.

 Stanley Lucero (Laguna Pueblo)